 Are all electives at New York Presbyterian Hospital (NYPH)/Columbia University Medical Center?

-No, we have several different affiliated hospitals, including St. Lukes-Roosevelt and Harlem.
+No, we have several different affiliated hospitals.
 Please pay careful attention to the course catalog, where electives are listed by site, or to the guide below:

 - Electives ending in a P (for example UR01P Urology or OR01P Orthopaedics) take place at Columbia Presbyterian/Columbia University Medical Center OR the Allen Pavilion.
 The Allen Pavilion of Presbyterian Hospital is located at 5141 Broadway (near West 220th Street).
 It is not on the main Presbyterian Hospital site.

 - Electives ending in H (for example CR40H Cardiology or OP40H Ophthalmology) take place at Harlem Hospital.